Back Workouts with Resistance Bands for Home or On-the-Go

 • The concentric phase is the shortening of the muscle, such as when you lift a weight.

-Imagine if you stretch a rubber band.
-It resists and wants to go back to its original size.
+Imagine stretching a rubber band.ย It resists and wants to return to its original size.
 Well, resistance bands work similarly.
 When you stretch them, they provide a kind of push against you.
-The cool thing about that is that when you allow the bands to return slowly and in control, they’re trying to pull you back.
-This makes your muscles work even more.
+The cool thing is that when you allow the bands to return slowly and in control, theyโ€™re trying to pull you, which makes your muscles work even more.

-10 Best Band Back Exercises At Home
+10 Best Resistance Band Back Exercises At Home

-1. Resistance Band Bent Over Rows
+1. Resistance Band Bent Over Row

 Resistance band bent over rows are a popular back exercise that targets the muscles of the upper back, including the rhomboids, trapezius, and latissimus dorsi.
 They are a compound exercise that also works your arms, and core muscle.